aam29dc/cxmatrix/README.md

 # cxmatrix
 cxmatrix library is row major, has automatic dynamic memory allocation/matrix dimension, and contains a list of linear algebra functions to solve matrix equations.
-If you want a static matrix, make a static array, and set the pointer in the MATRIX struct to your static array.

 (in main.c) is a program to project vertices of a 3d cube onto the screen, rotated on the X and Y axis.
 A line is drawn between corresponding vertices using an adjacecy list (xadj.h).
 It uses (xdraw.h) functions to draw to screen (no ncurses and no other external lib): works on windows console, there maybe printing problems on linux terminals, try to increase the size of your terminal (before it prints) if it doesn't print correctly.